PeaceDogbey/MTN-MOMO-USSD-INTERACTIONS/ReadMe.md

  ##  -Python 3.8

  ## **Installation**
- Clone the repository and open it in an editor.
+ Clone the repository and open it in any code editor.